eedeb/eedeb/README.md

 ### Projects

-- **[Classy](https://github.com/Mrpi314tech/Classy)**: An AI tool for categorizing natural language input for further processing with various models and tools.
-For instance, it can classify data into GPT, image generation, Google lookup, and conversation classes.
+- **[Classy](https://github.com/Mrpi314tech/Classy)**: Classy is a python module that utilizes AI to classify natural language into categories for processing with other models and tools, such as OpenAI's ChatGPT and Dall-E, Search_Scrape, and CustomChat.

   ![GitHub commit activity](https://img.shields.io/github/commit-activity/t/Mrpi314tech/Classy)

-- **[Search-Scrape](https://github.com/Mrpi314tech/Search_Scrape)**: A browser scraping tool that extracts important data and formats it into sentences.
+- **[Search-Scrape](https://github.com/Mrpi314tech/Search_Scrape)**: Search_Scrape uses bs4 to scrape browsers for answers to user's questions.
+Search_Scrape then attempts to put the data into a sentance.

   ![GitHub commit activity](https://img.shields.io/github/commit-activity/t/Mrpi314tech/Search_Scrape)

-- **[CustomChat](https://github.com/Mrpi314tech/CustomChat)**: A rule-based chatbot designed to hold conversations until the user requests more advanced tools or models.
+- **[CustomChat](https://github.com/Mrpi314tech/CustomChat)**: CustomChat is a rule based Chatbot that holds the users attention until the user asks to be redirected to a different tool or model

   ![GitHub commit activity](https://img.shields.io/github/commit-activity/t/Mrpi314tech/CustomChat)